-DRL-based CO can be illustrated by a decision tree where the root node represents the instance and the child nodes represent the subproblems after taking an action.
-An example of the structure of the decision tree is shown in Table 1 with an example of a 0-1 knapsack problem, $I = \{i1, i2, i3\}$ with corresponding weights $\{10, 15, 30\}$ , utilities {80,60,100}, and a knapsack capacity of 30.
+DRL-based CO can be illustrated by a decision tree where the root node represents the instance and the child nodes represent the sub-problems after taking an action.
+An example of the structure of the decision tree is shown in Table 1 with an example of a 0-1 knapsack problem, $I = \{i1, i2, i3\}$ with corresponding weights $\{10, 15, 30\}$, utilities {80, 60, 100}, and a knapsack capacity of 30.
 In the trees, the selected elements are represented by red labels at the edges.
 The leaf nodes represent the terminal states when the knapsack cannot add any more elements.
 The sequential action selection technique selects only one element at a time.
 On the contrary, the coalition action selection approach can select any feasible coalition of elements whose sum of weights does not exceed the capacity.
 In the DRL algorithm, the coalition is formed from the elements with the highest Q-values.
 The sequential action selection has a depth of 2 and a state space size of 5, while the coalition action selection has a depth of 1 and a state space size of 3.

-4.4 DRL with Coalition Action Selection
+4.4 The DRL Algorithm with Coalition Action Selection

 The online resource allocation problem is a combinatorial optimization problem as shown in Equation (1a).
 Figure 1 illustrates the interaction between the resource allocation environment and the DRL agent with coalition action selection.
-At each time step, the DRL algorithm uses a policy $\pi$ , which is a transformer neural network, that takes a state s containing information about unallocated traffic demands and the resource constraint feature vector $B_L$ for the next L time step as input and outputs corresponding Q-values for the traffic demands in parallel.
-Then, a coalition of traffic demands is selected on the basis of the order of the Q-values of the traffic demands, considering the resource constraint for the sum of their demands.
-A reward is computed from the sum of the $V_k$ of the selected traffic demands. $B_L$ is updated after every step because once a traffic demand is allocated, it uses the link until $L_k$ expires.
-Traffic demands that are not accepted at the current step remain available for decision in later steps as long as their $W_k$ has not expired.
-The state, action, and reward of the DRL algorithm are as follows.
+At each time step, the DRL algorithm uses a policy π , which is a transformer neural network, that takes a state s containing information about unallocated traffic demands and the resource constraint feature vector B_L 3 for the next L time step as input and outputs corresponding

-Figure 1: The interaction diagram between the DRL agent with coalition action selection and the online combinatorial resource allocation environment
+Figure 1: The interaction diagram between the transformerbased DRL agent with coalition action selection and the online combinatorial resource allocation environment